 The Position Paper: During the preparation period, the student should consult their advisor periodically to monitor progress.
 As an end result, the student writes a position paper.
 This paper should describe the research area, its main methodology and results, as well as the sub-area of the student's future research.
 This will include a broad coverage of the research area (as determined from the reading list), what problems have been solved in that area, which ones haven't been solved, and a detailed summary of the issues covered in the reading list.
 The student may or may not have arrived at the particular research problem within the area that he or she intends to investigate for the final dissertation.
 This paper must be approved by the DAC, but does not have to be approved by GEC.

 The Area Exam: After the paper is approved by the DAC, the student gives a public presentation covering the area as presented in the student's research paper, after which he or she will be quizzed by the DAC members.
 Target timeline for the position paper and talk is six (6) months after acceptance of the study plan.
-Before the talk, the student should obtain the RESULTS OF THE ORAL COMP EXAM FORM from the Graduate Coordinator.
-Upon completion of the talk, have form signed by all DAC members and the head of GEC, and return it to the Graduate Coordinator.
+Before the talk, the student should obtain the RESULTS OF THE AREA EXAM FORM from the Graduate Program Coordinator.
+Upon completion of the talk, have form signed by all DAC members and the head of GEC, and return it to the Graduate Program Coordinator.
 Student is directed to submit Area Exam to CIS archives.

 Possible Outcomes: (Must be unanimous agreement among the committee)